testsmt/yinyang/README.md

 yinyang
 ------------
-A fuzzer for SMT solvers.
+A fuzzing framework for SMT solvers.
 Given a set of seed SMT formulas, yinyang generates mutant formulas to stress-test SMT solvers. yinyang can be used to robustify SMT solvers.
 It already found **1,500+** bugs in the two state-of-the-art SMT solvers Z3 and CVC4.